florianwotin/TREX_IA/README.md

 ```

 ## Load pictures paths and labels
-The next step is to load the pictures from the workspace to the python code as a Panda Frame for easier processing.
+The next step is to load the pictures from the workspace as a Panda Frame dataset for easier processing.

 The .csv log file generated while taking pictures indicates for each row the path (e.g. the timestamp) for each .jpeg file and its associated label.
 A function is needed to return the image path from the log file:
 ```python